Jazvie/llm_dojo/README.md

 **Why REPL instead of LeanDojo?**

-LeanDojo requires theorems to exist in a pre-traced repository.
-Our game generates novel theorems dynamically, which LeanDojo cannot verify.
-The Lean REPL can execute arbitrary Lean code including new theorems.
+LeanDojo requires theorems to exist in a pre-traced repository which may be a little slow.

 The REPL provides:
 - **Inject Syntax**: Submit arbitrary theorem strings and receive immediate feedback